rusheni-123/Assignment-3/README.md

-##Q5 Using the provided functions for mutating and BLASTing a sequence, determine the number and proportion of sites that need to be altered to prevent the BLAST search from matching the gene of origin.
-Because the mutation is random, you may need to run this test multiple times to get a reliable answer.
+## Question 6  (Using the provided functions for mutating and BLASTing a sequence, determine the number and proportion of sites that need to be altered to prevent the BLAST search from matching the gene of origin.
+Because the mutation is random, you may need to run this test multiple times to get a reliable answer.)

 The basis of this question is to determinae the treshold of the blast so that the blast will be unable to recognise the gene from it's original sequence.